Board

 Officer

-Brodie Haugan is a fifth-generation cattle producer from the southeast corner of Alberta.
+Brodie Haugan is chair of the Domestic Agriculture Policy and Regulations Committee, and a fifth-generation cattle producer from the southeast corner of Alberta.
 Brodie attended the University of Saskatchewan where he earned a Bachelor of Science in AgriBusiness (2013).
-Along with his parents and wife Melissa Lemmer Brodie owns and operates a commercial cow-calf operation 40 miles south of Medicine Hat, AB, and 30 miles north of the American border, near Orion.
+Along with his parents and wife Melissa Lemmer, Brodie owns and operates a commercial cow-calf operation 40 miles south of Medicine Hat, AB, and 30 miles north of the American border, near Orion.
 Their operation, Haugan Land & Cattle Co.
 Ltd., also works with several feedlots, backgrounding, and finishing both home-raised and purchased cattle.

 Brodie was an Alberta Beef Producer (ABP) delegate for 10 years, ABP Chair (2023–2025), a graduate of the Canadian Cattle Young Leaders program (2012), and a past board member of the Canadian Cattle Youth Council (2014–2016).